noraabiakar/arbor-sonata/common/readme.md

-Tools and utilities used by the benchmark and validation tests.
+Tools and utilities used by the examples

-The Python path contains an implementation of a common NEURON environment for all benchmark/validation test.

 The C++ path contains common functions, e.g. for reading parameter input files, used by Arbor C++ tests.